 Instant coffee is tapping into a new market: tea drinkers.
 As of 2013 in Great Britain, tea bag sales dropped 17.3% while sales of Nescafé instant coffee went up in supermarkets by more than 6.3%.
 The country known for it’s tea and crumpets may be making a similar transition to China’s tea-drinking population.

-Nestle SA led the Chinese market with 58.1% share in 2015, followed by Suntory at 12.6% and Uni-President at 5.2 percent.
-While Nestle’s market share rose from 56.4% in 2014, Suntory and Uni-President have seen a decline in their share from 14.2% and 6% respectively.
+Nestlé SA led the Chinese market with 70.8% share in 2017, followed by Suntory at 4.9%, Uni-President at 3.3%, and Starbucks at 3.1%.
 Coca-Cola re-entered the category with its Georgia brand.
 Its marketing has improved the brand image and the product’s visibility.
 Nestlé’s Nescafé, a strong category leader, hired Chinese actress Angela baby for TV advertisements, which boosted sales.
 Starbucks and Ting Hsin (PepsiCo’s local distributor and bottler) agreed to jointly produce and distribute RTD coffee.
-Suntory and Hui Yuan also set up a joint venture to market RTD coffee and RTD tea.
+Suntory and Huiyuan also set up a joint venture to market RTD coffee and RTD tea.
 In 2015, Hui Yuan was the largest local player in off-trade volume sales terms.

 In terms of flavor, the most popular one is latte, accounting for over 54% of off-trade volume sales in 2015.